A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Coverings of semistable models of curves

+The first part, including explicit equations for the charts, will be discussed in \cref{sec:ModelsP1}.
+The second and third parts then follow from the algorithm given in \cref{sec:NPAlgorithm}.
+The remaining parts will be discussed in \cref{sec:FindingGaloisOrbits}.
+We note that the data calculated here will also be sufficient to deduce the equations of the residue curves corresponding to generic points of the special fiber (see \cref{rem:ResidueCurves}), and the edge lengths (or: thicknesses) of the ordinary double points.
+This will also be explained in \cref{sec:FindingGaloisOrbits}.
+We will discuss several examples in \cref{sec:Examples}.

-\subsubsection{Finding a model for the base curve}
+\subsection{Finding a model for the base curve}

-Let $\phi:X\to\mathbb{P}^{1}$ be a covering that is sufficiently tame in the sense of \cref{thm:SimultaneousSemistable} with branch locus $D$.
+Let $\phi:X\to\mathbb{P}^{1}$ be a covering that is sufficiently tame in the sense of \cref{pro:SimultaneousSemistable} with branch locus $D$.
 We write $U$ and $V$ for homogeneous coordinates on $\mathbb{P}^{1}$.
 We similarly use the coordinate $x=U/V$ on the local affine chart $D_{+}(V)$.
-We start by calculating sufficiently precise power series expansions with respect to $x$ for the points $P$ in the branch locus $D$ of $\phi$.
-Here sufficiently precise means that the power series expansions are distinct.
-For $\infty$, this expansion is defined to be $\infty$.
+We start by calculating sufficiently precise $\pi$-adic power series expansions with respect to $x$ for the points $P$ in the branch locus $D$ of $\phi$.
+Here sufficiently precise means that the $\pi$-adic power series expansions in the sense of \cref{prop:RegularExpansions} are distinct.
 We write points in $D$ as $P_{i}=[U_{i}:V_{i}]$.
 Consider the matrix $A=(a_{i,j})$ of tropical Pl\"{u}cker vectors corresponding to $D$, given by

 We view the matrix $A$ as a point in a suitable tropical projective space, as in \cite[Section 4.3]{MS15}.
 Note that we can recover this matrix from our power series expansions.
 This data gives rise to a natural metric tree $\Sigma_{\mathrm{Berk}}$ in the Berkovich analytification $\mathbb{P}^{1,\mathrm{an}}$.
 Abstractly, this is the minimal skeleton of the marked curve $(\mathbb{P}^{1},D)$, see \cite[Corollary 4.23]{BPRa1}.
-It can also be reconstructed explicitly using the gluing technique in \cite{H2022}, or the cluster picture technique developed in \cite{DDMM2023}.
+It can also be reconstructed explicitly using the gluing technique in \cite[Section 2.1]{H2022}, or the cluster picture technique developed in \cite{DDMM2023}.